lynnliu030/berkeley-os-prelim/communication/README.md

 Inter-process communication (IPC) is a mechanism that allows processes to communicate with each other and synchronize their actions.
 Processes can communicate with each other through either shared memory model or message passing model.

 ### Message passing
 Whenever a piece of data is to be exchanged, the process will invoke the kernel with a request to send information to target process.

 User-mode process will copy data into buffer, then issue a system call to request the data to be transferred.
 Once kernel is invoked, it will copy the transferred data first to its own memory.
 Then target process do similar things.

-E.x. pipe, message queue, that sits in the kernel space
+E.x. pipe, message queue, RPC

 **Cons**: 1) one data exchange invokes two syscalls, one read, one write.
 2) transferred data are copied twice (i.e. kernel memory, receiving process).